Russia's Baltic outpost digs in for standoff with NATO

 Russia and NATO are each building up their military capability across eastern Europe, spurred by the conflict in Ukraine which has prompted officials on both sides to talk of the risk of a new, Cold War-style confrontation.

-For Russia, a strategic centerpiece is here in Kaliningrad.
-A relic of the Soviet Union, it is a small piece of Russian territory sandwiched between NATO members Poland and Lithuania, allowing the Kremlin to project its military power into the alliance's northern flank.
+For Russia, a strategic centrepiece is here in Kaliningrad.
+A relic of the Soviet Union, it is small piece of Russian territory sandwiched between NATO members Poland and Lithuania, allowing the Kremlin to project its military power into the alliance's northern flank.

 During a three-day visit by Reuters earlier this month, there was ample visible evidence of Russia enhancing its military presence.